Unison Networks

-Unison Networks Limited (Unison) is an electricity distribution and fibre optic network company, based in Hastings, New Zealand.
+Unison Networks Limited (Unison) is an electricity distribution based in Hastings, New Zealand.

-Unison owns and manages the electricity lines network and the fibre optic network in the Hawke's Bay, Rotorua and Taupo regions.
+Unison owns and manages the electricity lines network in the Hawke's Bay, Rotorua and Taupō regions.
 The service area covers 12,000 km2.
-The Unison group also provides electrical, fibre, civil, and vegetation contracting services; manufactures electrical products; and operates an insurance company.
+The Unison group also provides electrical, civil, and vegetation contracting services; manufactures electrical products; and operates an insurance company.

 Ownership

 The company is 100% owned by the Hawke's Bay Power Consumers' Trust on behalf of electricity consumers in the Hawke's Bay area.
 The Trust is made up of five elected Trustees and operates under a Trust Deed.

 Distribution network

 The Unison subtransmission and distribution network is supplied from the national grid via Transpower substations.
 Seven Transpower grid exit points (GXPs) supply the Unison network: Redclyffe, Fernhill, and Whakatu for Napier-Hastings; Wairakei for Taupo; and Rotorua, Owhata, and Takurenga for Rotorua.

 Network statistics

-Network performance

-Unison reported the normalised performance of the network for the 2014/15 year as follows:

 History

 Early in the twentieth century, electricity generation and distribution was managed by local councils or municipal departments.
 An electricity network was established in Hastings in 1912, with a power house in Eastbourne Street.
 Following changes to national legislation, the Hawke's Bay Electric Power Board was formed in 1924.